davidhudman/davidhudman.github.io/README.md

 - Link to LinkedIn, Github, projects, Venmo, CashApp, etc
 - Generate unique addresses for crypto payments

+## Todos

+Phase 2:

+- create api call that checks if merchant exists already before taking user to next page
+  - on merchant form submit (return that merchant already exists - but maybe allow them to create it anyway with a unique ID that I generate automatically)
+  - on merchant page if merchant exists, return the prompt cash public token

+issues:

+- still getting 502 errors but merchant is successfully submitted
+- still need to check if merchant exists before taking user to next page
+- if merchant exists, give them a similar ID or ask them to create a new one

+Completed Tasks:

+Phase 1:

+- (DONE) fix submit merchant form to save the data
+- (DONE) fix submit screen to redirect to submit success screen that flips between different options:
+  - printable QR code and instructions
+  - merchant page
+- (DONE) submit success screen should show message that it will be processed in 48 hours
+- (DONE) for additional privacy (and speedier signup), merchants can simply create a prompt cash account and provide their own public token

 ## Getting Started

 Download the repo